Denim's Master Designer

 From left to right, March 1999 New York Times Magazine's top new American Menswear Fashion Designers Maurice Malone, Sandy Dalal, Gene Meyer, John Bartlett, Tony Melillo, Matt Nye, Edward Parlick & Richard Bengtsson

 Those who recall designer fashion in the late 90’s through 2004 probably remember Maurice Malone as an upcoming American Fashion Designer and one of the top Black / African American Designers of that time.
 The Maurice Malone collection sold worldwide at high-end boutiques and department stores such as Saks Fifth Ave and others.
-Recalling to mind sterling reviewed New York Fashion Week runway shows that helped catapult him into stardom, Maurice earned a CFDA’s nomination for the New Menswear Designer of the Year award in 1997, which also helped pave the way for other black designers, especially those from the world of Urban & Hip Hop Fashion that followed.
+Recalling to mind sterling reviewed New York Fashion Week runway shows that helped catapult him into stardom, Maurice earned a CFDA nomination for the Perry Ellis Award for Menswear in 1997, which also helped pave the way for other black designers, especially those from the world of Urban & Hip Hop Fashion that followed.

-From left to right, 90's Urban Fashion trendsetters : Willie Esco, Ralph Reynolds, Maurice Malone, Karl Kani & Tony Shellman
+From left to right, '90s Urban Streetwear Designers : Willie Esco, Ralph Reynolds, Maurice Malone, Karl Kani & Tony Shellman branding expert.

 Those who remember him because they wore baggy jeans in the early 1990’s, remember that before Sean John, Rocawear, Fubu, Enyce, Ecko, Phat Farm, Mecca and others… that Maurice Malone, along with Karl Kani and Cross Colors were the top three selling brands who ignited the Urban / Hip Hop Fashion Brand Era which dominated youth fashion throughout the 90’s.
 Maurice, under his top selling Mojeans brand designed iconic collection staples like the famous Logo Cuff Jeans that influenced America’s top mainstream designer brands of the time, Polo by Ralph Lauren and Tommy Hilfiger to spin their own versions.
 Other iconic styles included the Chain-Link Overalls, colorful condom pocket underwear, the reflective tape Blade Runner Jeans and the oversized down jackets to name a few.